 “People are using this as medicine for many conditions (anxiety, inflammation, pain, epilepsy)”

 First author Marcel Bonn-Miller, of the University of Pennsylvania Perelman School of Medicine, emphasised in a statement.

 “The biggest implication [of the study] is that many of these patients may not be getting the proper dosage; they’re either not getting enough for it to be effective or they’re getting too much.”

-The researchers suggest that “These findings highlight the need for manufacture and testing standards, and oversight of medical cannabis products.”
+“These findings highlight the need for manufacturing and testing standards, and oversight of medicinal cannabis products.”

 At Bionativa, we feel that it’s important to provide certified lab analyses of all of our products to our customers.
-Safety and transparency are most important to insure customers receive CBD products which they can trust.
+Safety and transparency are paramount to insure customers receive CBD products which they can trust.